Presenting the Activities – A Parent’s Guide - Part 2

 In the Reading Program, hearing the sounds in words for both reading and writing is phase one.
 Transitioning is phase two.

 Transitioning means learning to write letters for the sounds.
-In phase two your child simply refines his or her reading and writing skills.
+In phase two, the child refines his or her reading and writing skills.

 We adults think the hard part of learning to read with the sounds will be the transition from the sounds to the letters use to spell these sounds.
 In reality, when your child is ready to transition from the sounds to more traditional letters, the hard part is long past.